-We will work together during class to understand concepts and strategies to assist you in homework and reading assignments.
-This will be your opportunity to learn and ask questions so you can apply the learning outside of class.
-Your grade for these inclass activities will be included in your attendance for the day.
-Projects, quizzes, and tests will be graded and viewed as an opportunity to apply your knowledge of the material presented in class.
-There will be 'work days' during the semester to further explore the concepts, ask questions, and have an opportunity for more one-on-one instruction.
+We will work together during class to complete a project that will assist you outside of class.
+Class time will be your opportunity to learn and apply the code with a hands-on approach as well as give you the chance to ask any questions.
+Your grade for these in-class assignments will be included in your attendance for the day.
+Projects, quizzes and tests will be graded and viewed as an opportunity to apply your knowledge of the material presented in class.
+There will be 'work days' during the semester to further explore the software, ask questions and have an opportunity for more one-on-one instruction.

-Each week we will be learning new vocabulary and understanding its application in the real world.
-Assignment will have their own grading criteria.
+Each assignment will have it's own grading criteria.
 All assignments will be explained and turned in on Canvas.
-Assignments that are late will deduct 10 points per day after the due date/time.
+Assignments that are late will deduct 10 points per day after due date/time.
 All assignments will be on Canvas and most will be submitted through Canvas.